Hotmoka/hotmoka/tutorial/Takamaka.md

 this `SimplePonzi` contract transfers the same `amount` of coins to the previous investor.
 No money is kept in the `SimplePonzi` instance.

-The problem with this simple line of code is that is does not compile: there is no `receive()` method in `takamaka.lang.Contract`: a contract can receive money only through calls to its `@Payable` constructors and methods.
+The problem with this simple line of code is that it does not compile.
+There is no `receive()` method in `takamaka.lang.Contract`: a contract can receive money only through calls to its `@Payable` constructors and methods.
 Since `currentInvestor` is, very generically, an instance of `takamaka.lang.Contract`, that has no `@Payable` methods, there is no such method that we can call here for sending money to `currentInvestor`.
-This limitation is a deliberate choice in the design of Takamaka.
+This limitation is a deliberate choice of the design of Takamaka.

 > Solidity programmers will find this very different from what happens
 > in Solidity contracts.
 Namely, these always have a default function that